aixcoder-plugin/issue-tracker/README.md

 When opening a bug report:

-- Please search for the existing issues to make sure someone else hasn't reported your issue already.
+- Please search for existing issues to find if someone else has reported your issue already.
-- Please follow the template of "bug_report".
+- Please follow the provided template "bug_report.md".

 When requesting a new feature:

-- Please search for the existing issues to make sure the new feature has not been requested yet.
+- Please search for existing issues to make sure the new feature has not been requested yet.
-- Please follow the template of "feature_request".
+- Please follow the provided template "feature_request.md".